 In the event an Administrative Panel hears the case, it will make a recommendation to the Board for a final decision whether to expel.
-The hearing shall be held in closed session (complying with all student confidentiality rules under FERPA) unless the Student makes a written request for a public hearing three (3) days prior to the hearing.
+The hearing shall be held in closed session (complying with all student confidentiality rules under the Family Educational Rights and Privacy Act ("FERPA")) unless the Student makes a written request for a public hearing three (3) days prior to the date of the scheduled hearing.